 When a man and a woman give themselves to each other in Sacramental Marriage, they bind their whole lives together by a special grace, which enables them to love one another---fully, freely, faithfully, and fruitfully---as long as they both shall live.
 Today more than ever, the world needs witnesses of God’s unconditional love for His Church and Holy families to share His love with all those they encounter.

 To inquire about marriage preparation at St. Mark’s please complete the inquiry form below.
 Be sure to read our "Marriage Guidelines" as you begin this process--this document covers most of what you'll need to know.
 Please contact Fr.
-Cesar Valencia if you have any questions.
+Joe Barron if you have any questions.

 Though all are called to the universal vocation of holiness, each person is called to his or her own unique vocation through the power of the Holy Spirit, whether that call is to marriage, priesthood, religious life, or consecrated virginity.
 Just as He called the first disciples on the shores of the Sea of Galilee, so He continues to call particular individuals to follow Him in a unique way by forgoing the goods of marriage and devoting themselves to prayer and service of His Church.